prometheus-community/windows_exporter/docs/collector.process.md

 Version of the process collector to use.
 1 for Process V1, 2 for Process V2.
 Defaults to 0 which will use the latest version available.

+### `--collector.process.cmdline`

+Enables the `cmdline` label for the process metrics.
+This label contains the command line used to start the process.
+Enabled by default, and can be turned off with `--no-collector.process.cmdline`.

 ### Example
 To match all firefox processes: `--collector.process.include="firefox.*"`.